-There is some office space within the business parks, along major corridors and, small office space within the Central Business District.
-The most significant office developments have been medical facilities, a professional services office on Main Street SW, and the new Harborstone Credit Union.
+There is some office space within the business parks, along major corridors and, small office space within the Downtown.
+The most significant office developments have been medical facilities, a professional services office on Main Street SW, and Harborstone Credit Union.
 Office buildings have constituted minimal new development.
 This may be a future focus as business and healthcare campuses develop.